analog08/BadClongGenerator/README.md

 # BadClongGenerator
-take a *perfectly good language* and *fucking ruin it* by adding a random feature from another!
+take a *perfectly good language* and *ruin it* by adding a random feature from another!

 ## What's the point of this?
 This was made for literally one post in r/conlangs idk man